 We also recommend professional antibacterial gels and rinses.
 Our team can provide an antibacterial gel after scaling and root planing.
 Perioscience dental gel, CTX4 tooth gel, or Chlorohexidine oral rinse.
 These rinses and gels protect the teeth and gums from reinfection.

 The best way to prevent problems like gum disease is to brush and floss daily.
-Many patients don’t floss daily because they think it isn’t an important part of their oral hygiene routine.
+Many patients don’t floss daily because they believe it isn’t an important part of their oral hygiene routine.
 However, flossing before brushing can help remove food debris and bacterial buildup for a more thorough cleaning.

 Renew Your Gum Health